procrypt/kompose-example/README.md

 ```

 That's it!
-Your application has been deployed on Openshift in just 2 simple steps.
+Your application has been deployed on OpenShift in just 2 simple steps.

 Asciinema for the above steps.
 [![asciicast](https://asciinema.org/a/5snir7l4ccvcstgtugll7z41e.png)](https://asciinema.org/a/5snir7l4ccvcstgtugll7z41e)

 ### b) Using kompose cli
-There is one more way to deploy your aplication directly on Openshift if you do not want to inspect the artifacts created by kompose.
+There is one more way to deploy your aplication directly on OpenShift if you do not want to inspect the artifacts created by kompose.
+Hence you can completely skip step 1.

 `$ kompose --provider openshift up`